 - Consolidated Financial Statements

 There is always a question Re-organization of Companies carrying 8 – 16 marks in the paper either from the Amalgamation or Internal Reconstruction.
-Amalgamation not only covers Group – 2 but also it covers Group – 1.
-And it is probable that if there is a question in Group 1 “Accounting” paper from Amalgamation carrying 16 marks then there will be high chances of Internal Reconstruction in Group – 2 Advance Accounting paper.
+Amalgamation not only covers Group – 2 but also covers Group – 1.
+And it is probable that if there is a question in Group 1 “Accounting” paper from Amalgamation carrying 16 marks then there will be high chances of Internal Reconstruction in the Group – 2 Advance Accounting paper.

 There must be at least one question from the Buy Back, Underwriting or ESOP carrying 8 marks or two questions of 4 marks each and are generally easy to prepare.
 The higher probability is of Bu Back.

-Companies Accounts on an average carries 30-35 marks and practice can make you perfect in such.
+Companies Accounts on average carries 30-35 marks and practice can make you perfect in such.
 Issue and Redemption of Debentures are important and scoring.